 SAW Classroom Visits: Throughout the semester, the SAW Program offers presentations to students and faculty via classroom visits.
-To view a list of presentations offered and to submit your request, please click here,
+To view a list of workshops and presentations offered, and to submit your request, please click here.

 Course mentoring program: Each semester, the SAW Program pairs SAW mentors with faculty partners to provide mentoring support to students in particular writing- and speaking-intensive courses across the disciplines.
 To learn more about the course mentoring component of the SAW Program, please click here.

 Mentor nominations: Faculty members are encouraged to nominate any Mount Holyoke student, including first-year, ESOL, international, and Frances Perkins scholars, to apply to the Program.